jaylac2000/Apollo-Network/MCPE Server/PrivatePlugins/Scoreboard/README.md

 Private Addons:

-- ApolloMCPE (for Vote Party)
+- ScepterMCPE (for Vote Party)
-- ApolloSkyblock (for Island Levels, Members, Balance, State and more)
+- ScepterSkyblock (for Island Levels, Members, Balance, State and more)
-- JayzCraftMCPE (For RankUp)
+- ScepterMCPECore (For RankUp)